Redesigned 2021 Chevrolet Tahoe and Suburban gain size, screens

 2021 Chevrolet Suburban

 A lot of the increased space inside the 2021 Tahoe and Suburban is due to a new independent rear suspension, which may provide a smoother, more controlled ride along with better handling.
 Upper Premier and High Country trim models feature magnetic dampers that continuously monitor the road and provide a smoother ride with less body roll.
-Buyers who plan on hauling heavy loads will be able to opt for an air suspension on High Country and Z71 models with auto leveling capability and up to 4 inches of ride-height adjustment.
+Buyers who plan on hauling heavy loads will be able to opt for an air suspension on High Country and Z71 models with auto leveling capability and up to four inches of ride-height adjustment.

 Every Tahoe and Suburban will come standard with advanced safety tech including automatic emergency braking with pedestrian detection, rear park assist, following distance indicator, and a seat-mounted side-impact airbag for the driver and front passenger.
 A surround-view camera system, rear pedestrian alert, lane-change alert, lane-departure warning, blind-spot monitors (with trailer integration), active lane control, and front and rear parking sensors will be available.

-The price, fuel economy, and full feature list for each trim level will be announced closer to when the 2021 Chevrolet Tahoe and Suburban go on sale, in the middle of 2020.
+The price, fuel economy, and full feature list for each trim level will be announced closer to when the 2021 Chevrolet Tahoe and Suburban go on sale next year.

 Email This Page